b-davies/b-davies.github.io/publications.md

 ### In press

+Davies, B. and S. J. Holdaway *In press*.
+Windows on the Past?
+Perspectives on Accumulation, Formation, and Significance from an Australian Holocene Lithic Landscape.
+Accepted to Mitteilungen der Gesellschaft für Urgeschichte.

 Davies, B., *In press*.
 Weaving the common threads of simulation and formation studies in archaeology.
 Accepted to Computer Applications and Quantitative Methods in Archaeology CAA.
 Proceedings of the 43rd International Conference. [[Preprint](https://osf.io/preprints/socarxiv/tyjc9)]

 ### 2017